douglassjohnandrew/WordcloudMaker/README.md

   * colorblind_palettes.png
   * r_colors.pdf

-Because this Shiny app uses so many packages, publishing a web app of this size on shinyapps.io requires paying a monthly fee, and I'd rather not do that :)
+Because this Shiny app uses so many packages, publishing a web app of this size on shinyapps.io requires paying a monthly fee, and I'd rather not do that :smile:

 For any questions about this app, please reach out to me on [LinkedIn](https://www.linkedin.com/in/andrew-douglass/)